-Ibid.
+12 Ibid.

-&lt;sup>13 Ibid., p.
+13 Ibid., p.
 34.

-of the believer first, making him born again, thus bringing about the desire for repentance and faith in the work of Christ, with water baptism to follow.
-That is the process of the New Testament, and "this, in turn, puts water baptism in proper perspective."
+him born again, thus bringing about the desire for repentance and faith in the work of Christ, with water baptism to follow.
+14 That is the process of the New Testament, and "this, in turn, puts water baptism in proper perspective."
+15 Review Questions 1.
+From the introduction, what is the pattern of how one becomes part of the church?

-Review Questions

-1. From the introduction, what is the pattern of how one becomes part of the church?

 2. What does baptism specifically represent and what Bible verses show us that?
-What is being 'put off' and what is being 'put on'? (see pages 3-4)

-3. And in light of the unifying of Christ with believers in baptism, it also is also an essential link to \\\\\ among believers (see page 6).
+What is being 'put off' and what is being 'put on'? (see pages 3-4) 3.
+And in light of th he unifying of (Christ with believers in baptism , it is al so ar essential link to a mong belie evers (see j page 5).